keitaroemotion/tw/README.md

 tw
 ============================

-This scripts is a wrapper for you to make your twitter access easier.
+This script is a wrapper for you to make your twitter access easier.

 1. First You need to type as follows: